-- review, guide, and approve the strategy, major plans of action, risk policy, business and restructuring plans, set performance objectives, monitor performance, oversee and approve major capital expenditures, acquisitions, divestitures and formation of new entities including creation of special purpose vehicles - approve and monitor on a quarterly basis the annual budget - approve the three-years business plan - review and approve at least annually risk strategy and risk appetite and ensure that it is consistent with the Bank's overall business strategy, capital plan, funding plan, restructuring plan and budget - receive and discuss at least on a quarterly basis comprehensive risk reports covering all the main risks and providing an overview of the key changes in the risk profile versus risk targets and risk appetite - develop and deliver the objectives in the agreed restructuring plan under recapitalization Law 3864/2010 and for taking any action necessary to that effect - provide oversight to senior management - approve corporate governance practices and corporate values and monitor their effectiveness making changes as needed - approve the risk and capital strategy and regularly monitor that the Chief Executive Officer (CEO) and the Executive Board pursue its implementation effectively - approve the organization chart and any amendments - approve the strategy, policy and governance regarding the management of the arrears and non-performing loans, the conflict of interest policy, the related party transaction policy, the provisioning & write off policy, the sponsoring/donation policy, the outsourcing policy and the Board/Committees self-assessment policy
+- review, guide, and approve the strategy, major plans of action, risk policy, business and restructuring plans, set performance objectives, monitor performance, oversee and approve major capital expenditures, acquisitions, divestitures and formation of new entities including creation of special purpose vehicles - approve the annual budget and monitor its implementation on a quarterly basis - approve the three-years business plan - review and approve at least annually risk strategy and risk appetite and ensure that it is consistent with the Bank's overall business strategy, capital plan, funding plan, restructuring plan and budget - receive and discuss at least on a quarterly basis comprehensive risk reports covering all the main risks and providing an overview of the key changes in the risk profile versus risk targets and risk appetite - develop and deliver the objectives in the agreed restructuring plan under recapitalization Law 3864/2010 and for taking any action necessary to that effect - provide oversight to senior management

-- approve material on & off balance sheet credit transactions including restructuring and write-offs with related parties according to Bank of Greece (BoG) Governor's Act 2651/2012 and IAS 24 - ensure that rigorous and robust process are in place to monitor organizational compliance with the agreed strategy and risk appetite and with all applicable laws and regulations - select, compensate, monitor and, when necessary, replace key executives and oversee succession planning - align key executive and board remuneration with the longer term interests of Eurobank and its shareholders - ensure a formal and transparent board nomination and election process - monitor, manage and approve where required potential conflicts of interest of management, board members and shareholders, including misuse of corporate assets and abuse in related party transactions. - ensure that a clearly defined policy governing relations with connected borrowers exists and oversee its implementation - ensure the integrity of accounting and financial reporting systems, including the independent audit, and that appropriate systems of control are in place, in particular, systems for risk management, financial and operational control, and compliance with the law and relevant standards - assisted by the Board Risk Committee, review and monitor on a regular basis the Non-Performing Loans (NPL) performance - oversee the process of disclosure and communications.
+- approve corporate governance practices and corporate values and monitor their effectiveness making changes as needed - approve the risk and capital strategy and regularly monitor that the Chief Executive Officer (CEO) and the Executive Board pursue its implementation effectively - approve the organization chart and any amendments - approve Board and Board Committees related policies and other Group or Bank policies as required by legal or regulatory requirements or internal processes - approve material on & off balance sheet credit transactions including restructuring and write-offs with related parties as these are defined by the Bank of Greece (BoG) Governor's Act 2651/2012 and IAS 24, and in accordance with the Bank's Related Parties Credit Approval Policy - ensure that rigorous and robust processes are in place to monitor organizational compliance with the agreed strategy and risk appetite and with all applicable laws and regulations - · select, compensate, monitor and, when necessary, replace key executives and oversee succession planning - · align key executive and board remuneration with the longer term interests of Eurobank and its shareholders - ensure a formal and transparent board nomination and election process - monitor, manage and approve where required potential conflicts of interest of management, board members and shareholders, including misuse of corporate assets and abuse in related party transactions - ensure that a clearly defined policy governing relations with connected borrowers exists and oversee its implementation - ensure the integrity of accounting and financial reporting systems, including the independent audit, and that appropriate systems of control are in place, in particular, systems for risk management, financial and operational control, and compliance with the law and relevant standards - assisted by the Board Risk Committee, review and monitor on a regular basis the Non-Performing Loans (NPL) and Non-Performing Exposures (NPE) performance against set targets - · oversee the process of disclosure and communications - determine the appropriate level of remuneration of the Board and Board Committees' members, both at Bank and Group level, pending final ratification by the respective General Assemblies.

-The Board, according to its Articles of Association, may assign the exercise of the whole or part of its powers to one or more persons, members of the Board or not, employees of the Bank or third parties, by determining the extent of the assigned powers, always in compliance with the provisions of the current legislation.
+The Board, according to its Articles of Association, may assign the exercise of the whole or part of its powers to one or more persons, members of the Board, employees of the Bank or third parties, by determining the extent of the assigned powers, always in compliance with the provisions of the current legislation.

 The Board meets regularly every quarter and on an ad hoc basis, whenever the Articles of Association, the law or the Bank's needs necessitate it, given at least three (3) business days' notice.
 Submissions to the Board are circulated together with the agenda.
-Board Meetings minutes are kept by the Secretary of the Board, are approved at subsequent Board Meetings and signed by all Directors present.
+Board meetings minutes are kept by the Secretary of the Board, approved at subsequent Board Meetings and signed by all Directors present.